bigbrett/wolfHSM-docs/src/chapter04-functional-components.md

 } whNvmMetadata;
 ```

-- ID (whNvmId id): A unique identifier for the NVM object.This ID is used to reference and access the specific object within the NVM.
+- ID (`whNvmId id`): A unique identifier for the NVM object.
+This ID is used to reference and access the specific object within the NVM.
 It allows for operations like reading, writing, and deleting the object.
 - Access (`whNvmAccess access`): Defines the access permissions for the object.
 This field specifies who can access the object and under what conditions.
 It helps enforce security policies and ensures that only authorized entities can interact with the object.
-- Flags (`whNvmFlags flags`) Additional flags that provide extra information or modify the behavior of the object.
+- Flags (`whNvmFlags flags`): Additional flags that provide extra information or modify the behavior of the object.
 Flags can be used to mark objects with special attributes or states, such as whether the object is read-only, temporary, or has other specific properties.
 Length (whNvmSize len): The length of the data associated with the object, in bytes.
 - Label (`uint8_t label[]`): A human-readable label or name for the object.